 a) Rape, whilst it does not end a life, destroys a life.
 Therefore legal systems should treat rape the same as murder.

-b) Boy and girls should grow up and be educated together, never separately.
+b) Boys and girls should grow up and be educated together, never separately.
 If they learn to live together as soon as they are born, the more chance of respect of the other sex, will be a life long trait.

 c) Male masturbation must be de-stigmatized and become culturally acceptable.
 Consensual Homosexuality gives males access to (and if measures are taken against sexual disease) unlimited harmless sex.
 For heterosexual males, it is a cultural norm (I would say myth) that sex can only take place with a woman.
 However if masturbation is seen as an acceptable and equally pleasant alternative, this gives an outlet to the male sex drive and the basic genetic programme of the urgent need to reproduce.
 Such a culture change would eliminate the need for comfort women, prostitution and perhaps rape.